Our Additional Programs

 Bayside Afternoon Classes (BAC)

-The Registration Lottery for Winter 2025 classes opens on Thursday, November 7, and closes on Friday, November 15 at 12:00 pm.
+The Registration Lottery for Fall 2025 classes opens on Friday, May 23, and closes on Friday, March 30 at 8:30 am.

 Be sure to register for each class separately.
 For more about the lottery system, click the tab above.